kriserickson/aging-coder/src/posts/2025-06-10-experiments-in-supervised-learning.md

 ### Getting Started

 Using this data or a couple posts, I am going to build a supervised learning model for recipe extraction using the data from Recipe Folder.
 If you want to follow along, the project is on Github as [recipe-parser](https://github.com/kriserickson/recipe-parser)..
 Check out the [blog-post-1](https://github.com/kriserickson/recipe-parser/tree/blog-post-1) branch - I am using VS Code the example, but you can use any IDE you are comfortable with, the examples will be somewhat similar.
 BTW, I am not a python expert and am learning this stuff myself (so let me know if I have made any glaring mistakes), but if you want to any ML programming you should become familiar with Python.
+Also for these tutorials, you are going to need a modernish version of Python (3.10 or higher) and a very basic understanding of Python programming.

 **1. Create Virtual Environment:** Open VS Code terminal (`Ctrl+`` or View → Terminal`) and run: